stackblitz/docs/docs/guides/user-guide/general-faqs.md

 The Personal+ Plan (formerly known as the Astronaut Plan) allows users to create unlimited private projects in both Classic and Codeflow editors, as well as unlimited file uploads.
 Personal+ users can also use Codeflow technology for private repositories.

-This plan is ideal for individual contributors, students, or developers working on singular projects, or engineering candidates.
+This plan is ideal for individual contributoters, students, or developers working on singular projects, or engineering candidates.
 Users focusing on bug reproductions, fast prototyping, and sharing projects will find this plan sufficient.

 ## Teams Plan